apache/nuttx/configs/stm32f429i-disco/README.txt

   - USB OTG FS with micro-AB connector, and
   - Easy access to most MCU pins.

-NOTE:  The STM32F429I-DISCO port is in early stages and has only limited
+NOTE:  Includes basic NSH command support with full 8MByte SDRAM + the
-       support at this point.
-I have basic NSH command support with full 8MByte SDRAM + the internal 256K.
+       internal 256K.
 Unsupported are the LCD and USB interfaces.

        The board pin configuration to support on-board SDRAM and LCD prevents use of the OTG FS module which is normally used for USB NSH sessions.
 Instead, the board routes the OTG HS pins to the USB OTG connector.
-Until the port has been updated to use the OTG HS module of the MCU, USB functions are not available.

-       The NSH configuration / testing that has been done so far was performed by connecting an external RS-232 line driver to pins PA9 and PA10 and configuring UART1 as the NSH console.
+       The NSH configuration / testing that has been done so far was performed by connecting an external RS-232 line driver to pins PA9 (TX) and PA10 (RX) and configuring UART1 as the NSH console.

 Refer to the http://www.st.com website for further information about this board (search keyword: 429i-disco)